ErikBoesen/schoolopy/README.md

-**Note: This library is currently under active development, and does not yet support all possible API requests that Schoology does.**
+**Note: This library is currently under active development, and does not yet support all possible API requests that Schoology does.
+Function names may change, and no guarantee of backward compatibility is provided at this stage in development.**

 # schoolopy
 Python wrapper for Schoology's API.